mmenavas/hearing-training-elm/README.md

 ## Roadmap
 - Add a score system.
 - Add difficulty levels, where the easiest level just makes you guess contiguous notes.
 The next level will make you guess notes that are 1 or 2 steps apart.
 Etc.
+- Provide support for guessing note sequences.

 ## Bugs
 - Randomizer can repeat a note before return the rest of the notes.
+See https://package.elm-lang.org/packages/elm-community/random-extra/latest/Random-List for a potential solution.